 Docker Compose files referenced as a ZIP file.
 The ZIP file must be referenced from a web server (and not referenced locally), or retrieved from Artifactory.

 Docker images may be used either from the an unauthenticated source such as Docker Hub or by uploading them to the MobiledgeX Artifactory repository (learn how to do this at the end of the guide).
 All Docker images uploaded to MobiledgeX will be run through a security scan.
 Docker images from unauthenticated sources will not be scanned.

 Docker Compose files can include multiple images and options, as well as additional files.
 Make sure that if you are using a ZIP file as input, your ZIP file is not encrypted, and the URL should be accessible without requiring authentication.

 ZIP files need to contain a manifest.yaml file, and should also include other contents, such as the example provided below.
 Based on the content of the manifest.yaml file, the system will read and execute the Docker Compose files within the yaml file, so it's important to remember that each file specified in the manifest.yaml file is present.

-For a dedicated cluster with IP access type Direct, input to the Ports argument is required.
 Although you may have specified the ports in your manifest, doing so does not open the ports automatically.
 You must also set (open) the ports via the Edge-Cloud Console from the Create Apps page.

 Option 1: Docker Compose file as input